microsoft/FHIR-Converter/docs/using-helpers-concept.md

 ### Formatting Data

-Data in HL7 v2 messages and C-CDA documents may not provide the correct format for the FHIR resource.
+Data in HL7 v2 messages and CDA documents may not provide the correct format for the FHIR resource.
 There are several helper functions available to help format things like social security number and dates to meet the FHIR specification.

 In a clinical document, a birth date may be stored in the format of 20000101.
 Using the helper function addHyphensDate you can get it into the format 2000-01-01 which is required by FHIR.
 In an HL7 v2 template, you would write this as "birthDate":"{{addHyphensDate PID-7}}" if birthday is stored in PID-7.
-In a C-CDA document, you would write this as "birthDate":"{{addHyphensDate patientRole.patient.birthTime.value}}".
+In a CDA document, you would write this as "birthDate":"{{addHyphensDate patientRole.patient.birthTime.value}}".
 The output in the FHIR bundle in both cases would be "birthDate": "2000-01-01".

 ### Mathematical Functions